TheEngageGroup/guides/time-tracking.md

 - On the whole, you should target 80% of your time as billable to a job.
 If you feel that you won't reach that number for the week/month you should reach out to the group right away for more work.
 - The other 20% is reserved for learning, special projects and other admin duties.

+We record our time in the following categories and designations:
+- PD: production work